 When discussing property division with your Illinois divorce lawyer, it is always best to be honest and provide him or her with as much information as you can.
 The more information you can provide your attorney, the better off you will be.

-Contact a Divorce Lawyer in Evanston, Chicago or Lake Forest
+Contact a Divorce Lawyer in Evanston, Chicago, Lake Forest and Oak Brook

-If you have any questions about property division in divorce or wish to discuss your case further, please contact Stern Perkoski in Chicago, the North Shore or the surrounding suburbs so that we may review how the division of property relates to your specific case.
+If you have any questions about property division in divorce or wish to discuss your case further, please contact Stern Perkoski Mendez in Chicago, the North Shore, DuPage County or the surrounding suburbs so that we may review how the division of property relates to your specific case.
 Request a free consultation online or call us at (847) 868-9584.